 - Disciplinary Rules

 - The Disciplinary Rules define disciplinary offences, the respective penalties and the details of the disciplinary proceedings.

 - The ECTS (European Credit Transfer System) introduces a uniform system of assessment of university students.
 Its main goal is to facilitate student mobility.

 - The form of study is decisive for its course.
 The most frequent form of study is full time study, where the lessons (lectures, exercises, laboratory seminars) take place at the university and it is expected that the students will be present at the lessons.
 On the other hand, distance study puts the emphasis on self-study based on the provided study materials complemented with individual consultations.
 In combined studies, part of the studies takes place in the full time form and part takes place in the distance form.

 - The Report Book used to serve as student ID and to report study results.
 It has been replaced by an ID card (Student's card) and an annual study report.

 - Consultations help students in their self-study, in their assigned projects and in preparation for exams.
 Each teacher has his/her consultation hours published on his/her personal page.

-- Each study plan for each field includes a number of profiling required courses every year.
+- Each study plan for each field includes a number of profiling compulsory courses every year.
 A student must complete these to complete his/her studies.
-If a student fails to complete a required course, he/she must enrol in it again in the next academic year.
-If he/she fails to complete the required course twice, his/her studies will be terminated.
+If a student fails to complete a compulsory course, he/she must enrol in it again in the next academic year.
+If he/she fails to complete the compulsory course twice, his/her studies will be terminated.

 - A course is the basic unit of studies.
 Each course has a defined number of credits, contents, scope and manner of completion.